Oktayey/redot-docs/tutorials/best_practices/logic_preferences.rst

       perhaps not even initialized until later).

-   2. If the script requires a great many dependencies, and one does not wish to consume so much memory, then one may wish to, load and unload various dependencies at runtime as circumstances change.
+   2. If the script requires a great many dependencies, and one does not wish to consume so much memory, then one may wish to load and unload various dependencies at runtime as circumstances change.
 If one preloads resources into constants, then the only way to unload these resources would be to unload the entire script.
 If they are instead loaded